t6kke/BadmintonSkillCalculator/README.md

 - application version metadata(db logic version, skill calculator version) in database for initial validation.
 - created_at and updated_at fields into varios database tables where they make sense.
 - Add ELO confidence value and use it to handle ELO gain/loss.
-- Tournament results statistics report users games count.
-This change will be in the future since this has to change when matches consist of multiple games.
 - Old help information should be implemented through new output help information.
 - Verbosity logic of output package needs to be reworked.
 - Re-work how arguments handling is done after registration.